-Lack of an explicit and prominent editorial policy or a statement of ethical standards is a red flag indicating suspect content.
+Lack of an explicit editorial policy or a statement of ethical standards is a red flag indicating suspect content.

 Accountable sources issue corrections for errors and inaccuracies they subsequently discover.
 Fake news sources are not accountable for their content.
 Fake news creates or uses content that is partially fabricated or contain misleading information as well as outright falsehoods.

-Accountable sources sign their stories and take personal responsibility for the content.
+Accountable sources usually sign their stories and take personal responsibility for the content.

 Click on the byline if it's linked.
 Where does it lead?

-Google the author names.
+Search for the authors' names.
 Is there a LinkedIn profile? some other form of biographical information?
-What has the author done in the past?
-Does the author's background and experience qualify her or him to write on the article topic?
+What have these writers done in the past?
+What background and experience qualify them to write on the article topic?